rcgsheffield/sheffield_hpc/stanage/software/libs/gsl.rst

 .. note::

-   We only have Icelake builds at present.
+   Currently, we only have builds which are compatible with our CPU nodes.

 The GSL library can be loaded by running one of: